strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 To create a new Transfer token:

-1. Click on the **Create new API Token** button.
+1. Click on the **Create new Transfer Token** button.
-2. In the API token edition interface, configure the new API token:
+2. In the Transer token edition interface, configure the new Transfer token:

     | Setting name   | Instructions                                                             |
     | -------------- | ------------------------------------------------------------------------ |